 A handy Night Mode setting gets the levels for the above spot on, but you can also adjust the Voice mode separately to set the perfect balance to hear voices with background noise.
 The refined sound delivery sets this soundbar apart from much of the competition.
 Even the Sonos Beam doesn’t offer sound quality as well balanced as this.

 The width of the speaker allows for a wide throw of sound, which results in a very immersive audio experience.
-Sure, it isn’t proper surround – there are no extra rear speakers – but it comes super-close without the expense of gobbling room-space.
+It’s not proper surround – there are no extra rear speakers – but it comes close without gobbling up room-space.

 When controlling system settings or the smart home at large with your voice, you can touch the button on the remote to ensure it’s listening before you say what you want – a similar to functionality seen in the Sky Q or Amazon Fire TV.